maria123345/photosWebAPIProj/README.md

 implement a .NET API with following requirements:

-- API should have an ability to upload an image (file could be saved locally)
+- API have an ability to upload an image (file could be saved locally)

-- API should have an ability to list all uploaded files
+- API  have an ability to list all uploaded files

-- API should have an ability to list all uploaded image files
+- API  have an ability to list all uploaded image files

-- API should have an ability to delete a file
+- API  have an ability to delete a file

-- API should be covered with tests
+- API  be covered with tests

-- project/endpoints should be documented
+- project/endpoints have documented

 - add application logging (console level logging would be enough)